denny-boi/denny-boi/README.md

-- 👋 Hi, I’m @denny-boi
+- 👋 Hi, I’m @denny-boi, a Mechanical Engineering student
-- 👀 I’m interested in Mechanical Eng. and Electrical projects with a sprinkle of 3D printing.
+- 👀 I’m interested in Mechanical Eng. and electrical circuit projects with a sprinkle of 3D printing.
 - 🌱 I’m currently learning python programming.
 :)